-We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit, Governance and Standards Committee (the report providing the detailed assurance can be found using this link (to be inserted following consideration by the Audit Committee), and action plans to address weaknesses and ensure continuous improvement of the system in place.
+We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit, Governance and Standards Committee (the report providi ng the detailed assurance will be presented to the Audit Governance and Standards committee for their consideration, and action plans to address weaknesses and ensure continuous improvement of the system in place.

 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation.

-The 2020/21 Annual Governance Statement is due to be approved by the Audit, Governance and Standards Committee in July 2021
+The 2021/22 Annual Governance Statement is due to be approved by the Audit, Governance and Standards Committee in November 2022.

-Signed:
+Signed